RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 When the member can identify an exception, ask follow-up questions to establish the details.
 Avoid any change of subject back to the problem or its causes.

-# Breaks
+# Ending a chat

 There is a tradition in SFT of taking a short break towards the end of a session.
 You can do this in a chat by taking a break of 5 minutes or so, leaving 10 minutes to wrap up the chat after your return.
+This means the ending of a chat has a structure to it.

+### The break

+Introduce the break to the member as a helpful thing to do:

 Listener: It will be helpful if we take a short break now, and come back after 5 minutes or so to wrap up our chat.
+You can use the break to reflect on our chat and how you want to make use of the time until our next chat.

 ### Catching up

-Before the break, ask a catch-up question like this:
+Before the break itself, ask a catch-up question like this:

 Listener: Is there anything else you feel I need to know before we take the break?